jdugan1024/dlnetsnmp/README.md

 The current version has been tested with Python 2.7 and NetSNMP 5.7.3.

-## Small list of features
+## Features

 - Synchronous and asynchronous "get", "getbulk", "walk" and "set" operations.
-- MIBs management: set/get MIBs paths, load new MIBs, get OID descriptions from MIBs, oid to name (and vice versa) translation tools.
+- MIB management: set/get MIB paths, load new MIBs, get OID descriptions from MIBs, oid to name (and vice versa) translation tools.
 - Session management, internal asynchronous events management, pluggable logger and meaningful error reporting.